March 21, 2021; revised March 27, 2021; May 31, 2002; August 31, 2022 (esp. #4)

 4. As can be expected, the Buddha explained arupa bhava as follows: “Arūpadhātuvepakkañca, ānanda, kammaṁ nābhavissa, api nu kho arūpabhavo paññāyethā”ti?

-Translated: If, Ānanda, a kammic energy established in the arupa plane (arupaadhātuvepakkañca or arupa dhātuve pakkañca) is not entered (nābhavissa or na abhavissa), can an existence in the arupa plane (arupa bhavo) come about?”
+Translated: “If, Ānanda, a kammic energy established in the arupa plane (arupaadhātuvepakkañca or arupa dhātuve pakkañca) is not entered (nābhavissa or na abhavissa), can an existence in the arupa plane (arupa bhavo) come about?”
 No.

-• Therefore, one must have cultivated the necessary energy associated with the arupa bhava to grasp a birth in one of the four arupāvacara Brahma realms in arupa lokaSuch energies are created with arupāvacara jhāna.
+- Therefore, one must have cultivated the necessary energy associated with the arupa bhava to grasp a birth in one of the four arupāvacara Brahma realms in arupa loka.
+Such energies are created with arupāvacara jhāna.

-• To cultivate arupāvacara jhāna, one MUST give up cravings for all of the pañca kāma.
+- To cultivate arupāvacara jhāna, one MUST give up cravings for all of the pañca kāma.
 That is why arupāvacara Brahmas do not have any pasāda rupa.
 It has only hadaya vatthu in the manomaya kāya.
-They can not even see or hear.
-They can only think.
+They can not even see or hear; they can only think.

-• Thus the only “matter” in arupāvacara Brahma realms is the suddhāṭṭhaka in the hadaya vatthu of those Brahmas.
+- Thus, the only “matter” in arupāvacara Brahma realms is the suddhāṭṭhaka in the hadaya vatthu of those Brahmas.

-• We notice a trend from the above summary.
+- We notice a trend from the above summary.
 Let us discuss that now.

 “Level of Suffering” Decreases With “Decreasing Matter”

-• Of course, pañca kāma pleasures are available only in kāma loka.
+- Of course, pañca kāma pleasures are available only in kāma loka.
 They include body touches, tastes, smells, sights, and sounds.
 The first three types REQUIRE dense bodies to have “close contacts.”
 But there is a “price to pay” as we will discuss below.

-• Furthermore, those who cultivate rupāvacara jhāna (Ariya or anariya) can see that “jhānic pleasures” are much better and longer-lasting than “pañca kāma pleasures.”
+- Furthermore, those who cultivate rupāvacara jhāna (Ariya or anariya) can see that “jhānic pleasures” are much better and longer-lasting than “pañca kāma pleasures.”

-• The rupāvacara jhāna are the first four jhāna.
+- The rupāvacara jhāna are the first four jhāna.
 If one keeps going up to higher jhāna, they can see that the higher four arupāvacara jhāna are better than the rupāvacara jhāna.

-• That is why it is easier for those who have cultivated jhāna to see that there is stress associated with “sensory contacts.”
+- That is why it is easier for those who have cultivated jhāna to see that there is stress associated with “sensory contacts.”
 The closer the contact is, the stronger the stress level.

-• However, there are some exceptions to this “rule.”
+- However, there are some exceptions to this “rule.”
 While that trend holds well for the realms above the human realm, there are exceptions in the four lowest realms.
 In particular, some petas (hungry ghosts) have subtle (not dense) bodies.

 Increasing “Cooling Down” With Decreasing Sensory Contacts

-6. In the long-run, having more faculties for sensory experiences has “built-in” suffering much more than any pleasures.
+6. In the long run, having more faculties for sensory experiences leads to more suffering.
 The ability to smell, taste, and touch requires a dense physical body.
-Such a physical body comes with bodily pains, diseases, and can be subjected to injuries.
-Such drawbacks are minimum in Deva realms where those bodies have the least density.
-But in other realms in the kāma loka, such sufferings can be unbearable, especially in the apāyās
+Such a physical body comes with bodily pains and diseases and can be subjected to injuries.
+Such drawbacks are minimal in Deva realms, where those bodies have the least density.
+But in other realms in the kāma loka, such sufferings can be unbearable, especially in the apāyās.

-• When one transcends the fourth jhāna and gets into the higher jhānās, one will start seeing that even rupāvacara jhāna are stressful.
+- When one transcends the fourth jhāna and gets into the higher jhānās, one will start seeing that even rupāvacara jhāna are stressful.
 The relief becomes even higher as one proceeds to the highest arupāvacara jhāna.
-At the highest arupāvacara jhāna, one just feels that one is alive and the stress level is at the minimum.
-However, one with anariya jhāna cannot go beyond that and stop that remaining stress, because one still has anusaya (latent defilements.)
+At the highest arupāvacara jhāna, one only feels that one is alive and the stress level is at the minimum.
+However, one with anariya jhāna cannot go beyond that and stop that remaining stress because one still has anusaya (latent defilements.)
 Furthermore, one with anusaya can be reborn even in the apāyās in future lives.
 This is why anariya jhānās are useless in the end.
 See, “Samādhi, Jhāna, Magga Phala – Introduction.”

 Parinibbāna Is Where There Is No Suffering